POMEROY, Ohio – If you think livestock and quail don’t mix, a new concept in managed grazing may just change your mind.

 Ohio’s Northern Bobwhite in Grasslands project is part of a national Working Lands for Wildlife (WLFW) partnership, a collaborative approach to conserving habitat for declining species on farms and working forests.
 NRCS works with partners and private landowners to focus voluntary conservation efforts on working landscapes.

-The Northern Bobwhite in Grasslands project is designed to help bring back the quail that were once an integral part of Ohio’s farming way of life.
+The Northern Bobwhite in Grasslands project is designed to help bring back the Quail farming that was once an integral part of Ohio’s pasture life.
 Leading researchers have documented the wildlife benefits of managed grazing on native summer forages, concluding that this approach enhances the habitat for the ground nesting birds while improving livestock weight gains.

 In Ohio, the Bobwhite Quail is currently a species of concern, meaning that it appears to be in decline or in need of conservation.
 Bobwhites were plentiful in southern Ohio prior to the extreme winters of 1977-78 which, coupled with habitat changes due to reforestation and more intensive agriculture, have taken a toll on their populations.